The Pennsylvania Public Utility Commission (PA PUC) oversees utilities in Pennsylvania, including electricity and natural gas.

 Other distributors, including PPL Electric Utilities and Duquesne Light, change their rates twice a year, in June and December.

-You can view a price to compare rate history for each of those utilities by clicking the links above.
+You can view a price to compare rate history for each of those utilities by clicking the links above, or go to our page on PA utility price to compare.

 What is the Office of Consumer Advocate?